openl2m/openl2m/docs/code/drivers/snmp/snmp-discover-vlan.rst

 We start with VLAN discovery. *This is executed by calling _get_vlan_data()*

-Switching capabilities are described by what is called the **Q-Bridge MIB**.
+Switching capabilities are described by what is called the **MIB-2 Q-Bridge MIB**.
 The Q-Bridge defines the switch ports and vlans on a device.
 Note that in this context, a port is NOT the same as an interface as described above.
 A (switch) port is typically a physical port on the device, and as such has a port-id.
 Interfaces can be virtual (eg. "interface Vlan 100").
 Virtual interfaces have interface-id's but *not port-id's.*